cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 }
 ```

-The most obvious difference in the results you get when using FTI is the inclusion of a large `bookmark` field.
+The most obvious difference in the results you get when using full text indexes is the inclusion of a large `bookmark` field.
 The reason is that text indexes are different to view-based indexes.
-For more flexibility when working with the results obtained from an FTI query, you can supply the `bookmark` value as part of the request body.
+For more flexibility when working with the results obtained from a full text query, you can supply the `bookmark` value as part of the request body.
 Using the `bookmark` enables you to specify which page of results you require.

 <aside class="warning">The actual `bookmark` value is very long, so the examples here are truncated for reasons of clarity.</aside>